urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 follows, and generates actions which `vere` applies.
 If you know Git, the best way to see `$URBIT_HOME` is as a working directory in which changes are automatically committed.

+##1.3 Revision control##

+Now we're prepared to see the true awesome of a revision-controlled filesystem.

+Of course, you can build a revision-control system on top of Unix.
+And many have.
+That doesn't make Unix a revision-control system, though.
+VMS had something of the sort.
+(Some of us are so old we actually used VMS.)
+But VMS had... other issues...

+Again, an Arvo path starts with `/ship/desk/case`.
+The case, ie version, applies to the whole desk, ie, project.
+When we edited `/=try=/bin/goodbye/hoon/`, our change created case `2` of `/~waclux-tomwyc/try`.

+All paths are immutable and referentially transparent.
+Once we've made our change, both cases of `/~waclux-tomwyc/try` exist (logically; they're not actually copied, of course):

+    ~waclux-tomwyc/try=> :cat /=try/1/bin/goodbye/hoon
+    |=  *
+    |=  [planet=tape ~]
+    :_  ~  :_  ~
+    [%$ !>("hello, {planet}.")]

+    ~waclux-tomwyc/try=> :cat /=try/2/bin/goodbye/hoon
+    |=  *
+    |=  [planet=tape ~]
+    :_  ~  :_  ~
+    [%$ !>("goodbye, {planet}.")]

+Time also works as you'd expect.
+Remember, `=` as the case means "at the current time":

+    ~waclux-tomwyc/try=> :cat /=try=/bin/goodbye/hoon
+    |=  *
+    |=  [planet=tape ~]
+    :_  ~  :_  ~
+    [%$ !>("goodbye, {planet}.")]

+    ~waclux-tomwyc/try=> :cat /=try/(scot %da (sub -<- ~m1))/bin/goodbye/hoon
+    |=  *
+    |=  [planet=tape ~]
+    :_  ~  :_  ~
+    [%$ !>("hello, {planet}.")]

+Ie, now it's goodbye and a minute ago it was hello.
+This is anything but fancy.
+Finally, let's label it:

+    ~waclux-tomwyc/try=> :label %try %zebra
+    = new /~waclux-tomwyc/try/3

+    ~waclux-tomwyc/try=> :cat /=try/zebra/bin/goodbye/hoon
+    |=  *
+    |=  [planet=tape ~]
+    :_  ~  :_  ~
+    [%$ !>("goodbye, {planet}.")]

+Note that adding a label is part of the delta stream and creates a new change number, `3`.

+What's more, these revisions don't just apply in `:cat`.
+Of course, this is a program and it exists to be run.
+Normally when we say

+    ~waclux-tomwyc/try=> :goodbye "world"
+    "goodbye, world."

+this actually does a path search and ends up as a shorthand for

+    ~waclux-tomwyc/try=> :=/try=/goodbye "world"
+    "goodbye, world."

+(Note that the `bin` is still inserted automagically.)
+But of course, we can use the full revision notation here:

+    ~waclux-tomwyc/try=> :=/try/1/goodbye "world"
+    "hello, world."
+    ~waclux-tomwyc/try=> :=/try/2/goodbye "world"
+    "goodbye, world."
+    ~waclux-tomwyc/try=> :=/try/new/goodbye "world"
+    "goodbye, world."

+Yeah, I guess that's kind of cool.
+But... actually...

+Arvo is anything but a fancy revision control system - partly because it's a very young one, partly because it's cool to be crude.
+However, making revision control part of the OS, not on top of the OS, opens up... certain... possibilities.

+What happens if we try to use a revision that doesn't exist yet?
+Remember that the `new` label was change `3`.
+But suppose we try

+    ~waclux-tomwyc/try=> :=/try/4/goodbye "world"
+    [waiting...]

+Hm?
+Again, either quit with ^D, or use another window; edit `$URBIT_HOME/waclux-tomwyc/try/bin/goodbye.hoon`.
+Change "goodbye" to "hasta la vista."
+Then, `bin/vere mypier` if you quit, or just hit space to trigger the sync.

+    vere: urbit home is /Users/cyarvin/Documents/src/u3/urb
+    loom: loaded 10MB
+    time: ~2013.9.2..07.26.20..b510
+    ames: on localhost, UDP 31337.
+    http: live on 8080
+    rest: checkpoint to event 965
+    rest: old 0v16.5un6m, new 0v1i.il78t

+    ---------------- playback complete----------------
+    : /~waclux-tomwyc/try/4/bin/goodbye/hoon
+    "hasta la vista, world."

+Tell me you've seen _that_ before.
+It works with labels too:

+    ~waclux-tomwyc/try=> :=/try/crazy/goodbye "world"
+    [waiting...]

+Use ^X to get a prompt back while this task waits.
+Then, create the label:

+    ~waclux-tomwyc/try=> :=/try/crazy/goodbye "world"
+    ~waclux-tomwyc/try=> :label %try %crazy
+    = crazy /~waclux-tomwyc/try/5
+    "hasta la vista, world."

+What's going on here?
+What's going on is that the Arvo filesystem is an immutable, ie, referentially transparent, namespace.
+Since every path will only be bound to one file, when we encounter a path that's not yet bound (but could be bound in future), we do every OS's favorite thing - we _block_.

+Civilization, a wise man once said, is the set of events you can block on.
+What's happening here is not in principle difficult at all.
+It is pretty hard to do, however, if your revision control system is not in intimate proximity to your process table.

+It would be difficult, we feel, to argue that this isn't cool.
+But one could argue that it's just a party trick.

+##1.4 Internal changes##

+Lorem ipsum.

+##1.5 Networking##

+Arvo is the OS.
+Urbit is the network.
+In theory you could write an Urbit client that wasn't Arvo, though it's hard to see why.
+But it seems unseemly to erase this distinction entirely.

+So... let's do some networking.
+Arvo is an immutable namespace.
+But...
+Urbit is a _global_ immutable namespace.

+We sent you two destroyers, right?
+You could run them both from the same pier (ie, from the same Unix process), but this would be confusing for a newb.
+So it's time to make a new window and boot up your second ship.
+Let's say it's `~wolnum-sorleb`:

+    vere -c otherpier

+And follow the same directions as above.
+If it worked, you should be able to say hi to yourself:

+    ~wolnum-sorleb/try=> :hi ~waclux-tomwyc "welcome to Urbit"
+    ; ~waclux-tomwyc is your neighbor
+    ; ~waclux-tomwyc: "this is fun"

+    ; ~wolnum-sorleb is your neighbor
+    ~waclux-tomwyc/try=> :hi ~wolnum-sorleb "this is fun"
+    ; ~wolnum-sorleb: "welcome to Urbit"

+(Neighbors are Urbit ships that have completed a symmetric key exchange.
+In most cases they will also be communicating via direct UDP packets, though if both sides are behind bad NAT gateways the (encrypted) packets have to bounce through our servers.)

+Okay, that seemed to work.
+Now we can use the global namespace as if _the whole world was one giant computer_:

+    ~waclux-tomwyc/try=> :cat /~wolnum-sorleb/try=/bin/goodbye/hoon
+    [waiting...]
+    |=  *
+    |=  [planet=tape ~]
+    :_  ~  :_  ~
+    [%$ !>("hello, {planet}.")]
+    ~waclux-tomwyc/try=> :~wolnum-sorleb/try=/goodbye "world"
+    [waiting...]
+    "hello, world."

+Whoa.

+But perhaps that was a little slow.
+The network isn't very well tuned yet, and there are several roundtrips as we request config files that aren't actually there for this trivial app.

+Moreover, if we try it again, it'll be slow again, because we are requesting files at the current date with that `try=`.
+Let's try to use a label instead:

+    ~waclux-tomwyc/try=> :~wolnum/sorleb/try/alpha/goodbye "world"
+    [waiting...]

+Hey, whoops.
+That label doesn't exist yet.
+So, our process will block forever until it does.
+Let's go over to the other side and create it:

+    ~wolnum-sorleb/try=> :label %try %alpha
+    = alpha /~wolnum-sorleb/try/2

+At which point you'll see

+    ~waclux-tomwyc/try=> :~wolnum/sorleb/try/alpha/goodbye "world"
+    "hello, world."

+Pretty cool, right?
+Now try it again.
+Since bindings are permanent, it won't hit the network at all:

+    ~waclux-tomwyc/try=> :~wolnum/sorleb/try/alpha/goodbye "world"
+    "hello, world."

+Obviously, what's going on here is that a file request is just a special case of a publish-subscribe mechanism.
+An attempt to use a resource, local or remote, that isn't ready, is automatically treated as a subscription to that resource, and creates state on the server that owns it which will be activated once the resource does exist.
+(And if you kill the requesting task on the client, it will cancel the request on the server.)